 Source: Warby Parker

-The store knows that once potential customers get their hands on those frames and try them on, they are likely to push through with a purchase.
+The store knows that they will likely push through with a purchase once potential customers get their hands on those frames and try them on.

-There are other ways you can leverage consistency as a psychological principle in marketing.
-On your ecommerce site, you can give recommendations of other products your customers can buy to complement a previous purchase.
-Cross-selling and upselling are strategies that are based on people’s tendency to be consistent.
+There are other ways to leverage consistency as a psychological principle in marketing.
+On your eCommerce site, you can recommend other products your customers can buy to complement a previous purchase.
+Cross-selling and upselling are strategies based on people’s tendency to be consistent.
 Once customers make that initial purchase, they are more likely to make another.

-Customer psychology tells you a lot about how consumers act when faced with specific situations.
+Customer psychology tells you much about how consumers act when faced with specific situations.
 When you understand your customers, you can create marketing strategies that work.
-When your marketing works, you generate conversions, increase revenue, and grow your business.
+You generate conversions, increase revenue, and grow your business when your marketing works.

-In this article, I gave you five ways you can use customer psychology to increase sales.
-You can leverage social proof, scarcity, emotional connect, reciprocity, and consistency in your marketing efforts.
-When you do, you will get potential customers to take your desired action.
+In this article, I gave you five ways to use customer psychology to increase sales.
+You can leverage social proof, scarcity, emotionally connect, reciprocity, and consistency in your marketing efforts.
+You will get potential customers to take your desired action when you do.